munish0893/fresher-demo/README.md

 # fresher-demo
-this is my frist git repository
+this is my first Git repository